 Where the Minister of Trade and Industry on the recommendation of the Anti-Dumping Authority has determined that dumping or subsidisation has occurred which has caused material (or actionable) injury, (and that the foreign exporters have not within thirty (30) days ceased exporting as requested) the Minister may impose certain duties.
 In the case of dumping, the Minister may impose an “anti-dumping duty”; and in the case of subsidization, the Minister may impose a “countervailing duty”.

 The rate of the anti-dumping duty shall not exceed an amount that is necessary to prevent dumping, and in any event shall not exceed the margin of dumping.
 Similarly, the rate of the countervailing duty shall not exceed an amount that is necessary to prevent actionable injury being caused, and in any event shall not exceed the amount of the subsidy given on the goods.

 A person aggrieved by an order imposing duty may appeal to the Tax Appeal Board.
 As a body deriving its powers from statute, should the Anti-Dumping Authority fail to comply in material respects with its enabling legislation or the requirements of natural justice, it could be subject to Judicial Review of the exercise of such powers before the Supreme Court on any or all of the grounds of illegality, irrationality or procedural impropriety.

-Under Part II of the Act, the Commission exists in the form of a company.
-The Commission may, of its own initiative or by request of any interested person, initiate investigation of suspected anti-competitive behaviour by business enterprises.
+Under Part II of the Act, the Commission may, of its own initiative or by request of any interested person, initiate investigation of suspected anti-competitive behaviour by business enterprises.
 It also has the power to make an application to the Court for the determination of any contravention of the Act.
-To date, this part of the Act has not as yet come into operation.

 The Act does not apply to the following: